How can I add AI to Zendesk? A practical guide for 2026

 -

-Introducing eesel AI: Add AI to Zendesk in minutes
+Introducing eesel AI: a complementary way to add AI to Zendesk

-eesel AI is a great example of this modern approach.
-It’s an AI platform made to plug right into the tools you already use, solving all the main problems you run into with Zendesk’s native AI and custom builds.
+eesel AI is an example of a modern approach that works within the Zendesk ecosystem.
+It’s an AI platform designed to plug into the tools you already use.

 -